Proposed Impact Fee Updates: Mobility Fee, Fire and Rescue Impact Fee, Library System Impact Fee and Water and Wastewater Connection Fees

 - A mobility fee is another name for a road impact fee.
 Mobility/road impact fee programs set a one-time charge assessed only against those projects creating additional impacts to the transportation system by way of new development or expanding existing development.
 The proposed mobility fee will help fund new or expanded capital mobility infrastructure, such as roads, sidewalks, and multipurpose trails.
 If the Mobility Fee program is approved it will replace the current Road Impact Fee program.

 - Seminole County is in the process of updating its Impact Fee Rate Schedules for Water and Wastewater connection fees, Library impact fees, and Fire impact fees.
 In March 2020, the County entered into a contract with GovRates Inc. in partnership with Tindale Oliver and Associates Inc. to perform impact fee studies for Water and Wastewater connection fees, Library, and Fire impact fees.
 After meetings and coordination between County staff including Environmental Services, Leisure Services and Public Safety/Fire and GovRates Inc. and Tindale Oliver, the impact fee studies are complete.
-The next step in the process is review of the draft studies by the Board of County Commissioners and a Citizens Advisory Committee.

 - Library Impact Fee Background: The Seminole County Library System Impact Fee was adopted on April 9, 1991, and has not been updated since adoption.
 The library system impact fee is restricted to acquisition of books, publications and materials, or the capital replacement of such.